getgrav/grav-learn/pages/17/07.cli-console/04.grav-cli-gpm/doc.md

 You can also uninstall multiple resources at once by separating the slugs with a space.

+> [!CAUTION]
-!!
-You can use the option `--all-yes (-y)` to skip any prompts.
+> You can use the option `--all-yes (-y)` to skip any prompts.
 If a resource is detected as symbolic link, it will automatically be skipped.

 ## Self-upgrade